Albania Weather: Best time to Visit Albania

 Although summer in Albania is a popular time to visit, it is not the best time to travel to Albania, in my opinion.
 If you can visit any other time, I would recommend it.

 💡PACKING TIP: Make sure you bring a good snorkel, water shoes and a fast-drying towel for all of the beach-going you’re about to do!

 Come to Albania in summer if you:

 - Like the heat of the summer because in Saranda the temperatures hit 40 degrees!

 - Like to party as beach bars and clubs are fully open along the Albanian Riviera

 - Don’t mind sharing the places you want to see with hordes of tourists (including cruise ship tourists in Saranda)

-Autumn – September 23rd – December 21st
+Albania Weather in Autumn: September 23rd – December 21st

 Nature is beautiful, everything is tainted with an orange colour in celebration of autumn and the weather doesn’t really start to get cold until November.